m-rosinsky/developer-qual/python/README.md

 ## Running Test Scripts

-- For all exercises in this tutorial, test scripts will be provided in the `/tests` subdirectory.
+- For all exercises in this tutorial, test scripts will be provided in the `/tests` subdirectory
 - DO NOT MODIFY THE TESTS
+- You can, however, look at the test files to see what the tests expect, if that is helpful
-- To run the tests, simply run the `test.py` script in the `/tests` directory using python3
+- To run the tests, simply run the `run_tests.sh` script in the root directory of each section

-For example, we can run the tests for the exercises in the introduction section with the following command:
+For example, we can run all tests in the `00_Introduction` directory:

 ```
-\developer-qual\python> python3 00_Introduction\tests\test.py
+\developer-qual\python> ./00_Introduction/run_tests.sh
 ```

 ## Content